What is a ‘slipped disc’?

 The term ‘slipped disc’ is used quite frequently as a diagnosis for back pain but, contrary to popular belief, symptomatic disc herniations are not that common and ‘sciatica’ is often due to referred pain from the muscles, joints and ligaments of the spine.

-Disc herniation can be a serious injury possibly requiring surgery although, fortunately, only in a small number of persistent cases.
+Disc herniation can be a serious injury possibly requiring surgery although, fortunately, only in a very small number of persistent cases.
 Urgent surgery may be indicated if your bowel and bladder control is affected; these may be symptoms of a rare but serious condition called cauda equina syndrome.

 If you develop back pain with leg pain/weakness and also experience any changes in your bowel or bladder control, or numbness in the ‘saddle’ area, you should seek medical advice from your local A&E department without delay.